ncsu-decifr/tbas-tutorial/tutorial3.md

-# Tutorial 3: Uploading and creating a custom T-BAS reference tree with alignments and specimen metadata, and option to place unknown sequences and metadata
+# Tutorial 3: Uploading and creating a custom T-BAS reference tree with alignments and specimen metadata, and option to place unknown sequences and specimen metadata

 Note the following before starting:
 * Pop-up windows will need to be enabled when using TBAS.